Split-Community/split_support_tools/python_admin_api_tool/README.md

 4. Delete Segments
    - This will forcefully delete the segment in the workspace you specified, regardless of the definitions.
 Note that this is not reversible!

-5. Delete Splits
+5. Delete Feature Flags
-   - This will forcefully delete the Split in the workspace you specified, regardless of the definitions.
+   - This will forcefully delete the feature flag in the workspace you specified, regardless of the definitions.
 Note that this is not reversible!
 ```

 - The Update Cache option

 ```
-It's recommended to run this option after you have made changes to the splits to ensure the latest data.
+It's recommended to run this option after you have made changes to the feature flags or segments to ensure the latest data.
 ```

 ## DEBUG Logging: